openhab/openhab-docs/ui/widget-expressions-variables.md

 ```

 These shortcuts have two major benefits over directly accessing `displayState`, `state` and `numericState`:
-Expressions become shorter when they are used, and if the Item name is a prop which is undefined, these shortcuts avoid that a request with Item name `undefined` is sent to the server, which would cause this log message:
+Expressions become shorter when they are used, and if the Item name is a prop which is undefined, **these shortcuts avoid that a request with Item name `undefined` is sent to the server**, which would cause this log message:

 ```
 [WARN ] [se.internal.SseItemStatesEventBuilder] - Attempting to send a state update of an item which doesn't exist: undefined